Quality Sites Are the New Links and Santa Exists

 I mean high quality earning links.
 I just use the old term because its meaning is changing all the time to the better.

 True, decade old link building schemes still are all over the place but Google is smart enough to root them out by now.

 I witnessed the SEO agency by one of the largest German publishing houses getting their link network aka “portfolio of 2000 sites” busted.

 It was really sad to witness because they have made a client of mine believe that such a linkfarm can still work despite my advice not to use it under any circumstances.

 I even told him that this scheme can blow up any time.
 A few weeks later most of the sites got de-indexed.

-Great content and UX doesn’t suffice
+Great content and UX do not suffice

 I am not talking about such artificial or in Google’s words “unnatural” link building by setting up networks of fake sites just to get links from those.

 When you read on Google says that you need to look up the “Webmaster Academy” for more insights.
-There under the subheadline “Create great content” they write:
+There under the subheadline “create great content” they write: